 - The Master Anti-Smoking Page – Describes software package to help you quit.
 Costs about $20.

 - Sexuality Information Education Council of the United States (SIECUS)

-- American Social Health Association – very helpful information about STIs
+- American Sexual Health Association – very helpful information about STIs.

 - Planned Parenthood Federation of America